What PIPE Investors Tell You About a SPAC Deal

 🎙️ https://www.TheSPACPodcast.com/contact/

-Michael J. Blankenship is a licensed attorney and is a partner at Winston & Strawn LLP.
+Disclaimer: Michael J. Blankenship is a licensed attorney and partner at Winston Taylor.
 Joshua Wilson is a licensed Florida real estate broker and holds FINRA Series 79 and Series 63 licensure.
-The content of this podcast is intended for informational and educational purposes only and should not be interpreted as legal, financial, or compliance advice.
-The views and opinions expressed by the hosts and guests are their own and do not necessarily reflect the official policies or positions of any regulatory agency, law firm, employer, or organization.
+The content of this podcast is for informational and educational purposes only and should not be considered legal, financial, or compliance advice.
+All views and opinions expressed by the hosts and guests are their own and do not necessarily reflect the policies or positions of any regulatory agency, law firm, organization, or employer.
+Listeners should consult their own legal counsel, compliance teams, or financial advisors to ensure adherence to applicable regulations, including SEC, FINRA, and other industry-specific requirements.
+This podcast does not constitute a solicitation or recommendation for any financial products or services.

 Let's Connect on LinkedIn: